 - 9.1.
 Coaches may visit the scoring area following the conclusion of each flight. - 9.2.
 Only the officially registered coach of the team or individual may register a protest. - 9.3.
 The scoring area team leader must receive any protest prior to the start of the awards ceremony. - 9.4.
 Protests may concern an archer or team score or equipment compliance. - 9.5.
 Video or other photographic evidence regarding the protest will not be considered. - 9.6.
-Rule clarification or suggestions may be provided by going to "Contact" at: www.naspschools.org - 10.
-Individual Scholarship Shoot-Off: The Scholarship shoot-off takes place prior to the awards at the Open Championship tournament June 10, 2023 in Myrtle Beach, SC. - 10.1.
-The combined over-all top 5 male and top 5 female archers (including ties) from Eastern and Western nationals qualify. - 10.2.
-Each will shoot a practice end of 5 arrows at 15 meters. - 10.3.
-Each will shoot a 5-arrow scoring end at 15 meters. - 10.4.
-Scholarship award levels will be based upon the order of elimination among these contestants. - 10.5.2023 Scholarship information will be posted at www.naspschools.org under events.
+Rule clarification or suggestions may be provided by contacting the tournament host, State Coordinator, or Regional Coordinator.

-11. State Tournament Awards (awards will vary on school hosted events)
+10. State Tournament awards (awards will vary on school hosted events):

-- 11.1.
-One team award will be presented to the 1st, 2nd, and 3rd place teams in each of 3 divisions. - 11.2.
-Each 1st thru 3rd place teams' members will also receive a medal. - 11.3.
-Plaques and/or medals will be awarded to 1st 5th place individual boys & girls in the elementary, middle & high school divisions.
-Individuals tied for 1st through 5th place will receive duplicate awards. - 11.4.
-Individual overall boy and overall girl champions will be awarded a Genesis Bow. - 11.5.
-Top ten male seniors and top ten female seniors will each receive a \$1,000 scholarship for post-secondary education. - 11.6.
-Additional prizes may be awarded teams and individuals as they are available. - 12.
-NASP® All-American Academic Team: The final scores from the Eastern and Western NASP® National will be combined.
-The top 24 scoring archers in each division from those combined scores, who are registered with NASP® as Academic Archers, will be named to the NASP® All-American Academic Team". - 12.1.
-Academic Archers are registered by their teacher according to criteria provided on the NASP® website.
-Academic Archers must be registered before Midnight April 1 each year. - 12.2.
-The Academic Archer indicator box must be checked on the National Tournament registration, for All-Academic Team eligibility.
+- 10.1.
+One team trophy will be awarded to the 1st, 2nd, and 3rd place teams in each of 3 divisions. - 10.2.
+Each 1st through 3rd place teams' members will also receive a medal. - 10.3.
+Plaques will be awarded to 1st 5th place individual male & female archers in the elementary, middle & high school divisions.
+Individuals tied for 1st through 5th place will receive duplicate awards. - 10.4.
+Individual overall male and overall female champions will be awarded a Genesis Bow. - 10.5.
+Top 15 male seniors and top 15 female senior archers will each receive a \$1,000 scholarship for post-secondary education. - 10.6.
+Additional prizes may be awarded to teams and individuals as they are available. - 11.
+KyNASP® Academic Archers: \$500 random Academic Archery scholarships will be awarded each flight of the state tournament. - 11.1.
+Academic Archers are registered by their teacher/coach according to criteria provided on the NASP® website.
+Academic Archers must be registered before Midnight Eastern Time, April 1 each year.
+In order to be eligible for the random drawings at the state tournament, they must be registered by the end of the state qualifying tournaments on March 3rd, 2024. - 11.2.
+The Academic Archer indicator box must be checked on the StateTournament registration, for Academic Archer eligibility.
 We assign this responsibility of cross checking the archer's AA status to the teacher or coach.

-13. Advancement to the KyNASP® State Tournament
+12. Advancement to the KyNASP® State Tournament